-INO-4800 COVID-19 Vaccine Description
+INO-4800 COVID-19 Vaccine 2022

 INO-4800 is a DNA vaccine candidate matched to the novel coronavirus SARS-CoV-2, which causes COVID-19 in humans.
 The INO-4800 vaccine contains the plasmid pGX9501, which encodes for the entire length of the Spike glycoprotein of SARS-CoV-2.

 Inovio's proprietary platform hand-held smart device called CELLECTRA® leads the way forward for activation immunotherapy.
 CELLECTRA uses a brief electrical pulse to open small pores in the cell reversibly to allow the plasmids to enter.
 This one-of-a-kind platform delivers optimized DNA into cells, translated into proteins that activate an individual's immune system to generate a robust, targeted T cell and antibody response.
 Once inside the cell, the plasmids begin replicating, strengthening the body's own natural response mechanisms.

 INOVIO's DNA medicine platform's advantages are how fast DNA medicines can be designed and manufactured, the stability of the products that do not require freezing in storage and transport, and the robust immune response, safety profile, and tolerability demonstrated in clinical trials.
 In addition, Inovio aims to significantly expand the therapeutic range of monoclonal antibodies with its DNA-encoded monoclonal antibody technology.
 With dMAb, Inovio encodes DNA to express a monoclonal antibody.
 Injection of the DNA plasmid into a patient generates robust in vivo monoclonal antibody production.
 Thus, this approach has the potential to develop in vivo production of therapeutic antibodies.

 Published in Nature Communications on May 20, 2020, a new report focuses on immune studies in animals, which show induction of functional antibody responses and T-cell responses following immunization.
 This preliminary dataset identifies INO-4800 as a potential COVID-19 vaccine candidate, supporting the further translational study.